1m1-github/FairPortfolio.jl/README.md

 <br></br>
 ## <p align="center">Abstract</p>
 <p align="center">This <a href="https://github.com/2i2i/whitepaper/blob/main/Notes.md#whitepaper">whitepaper</a> describes a method of creating an stable, optimal portfolio based on arbitrary list of assets.
-The model was practically tested vs other existing models and resulted in significantly better results, though the test data is not provided here.
+The model was practically tested vs other existing models and resulted in significantly better results (the test data is to be provided later or left as an exercise to the interested).
 The result is achieved via simplications of multiple types.</p>
 <br></br>

 # <b>I. Introduction</b>